 A weekly two zone ticket rises from £14.40 to £14.80.

 The following fares guide (updated January 2013) details Tyne and Wear Metro’s ticketing in detail.
 The 2014 fare guide has yet to be published.

 Home > Tyne & Wear > Jarrow

 We have uploaded a new video to our YouTube channel showing the ten minute journey time when travelling from South Shields to Jarrow in South Tyneside via Tyne and Wear Metro (train).
 The journey is on the yellow line via Chichester, Tyne Dock, Simonside and Bede stations.
+As you can see from the real-time video the journey time from South Shields to Jarrow via Tyne and Wear Metro is just ten minutes.
 You can take a look at the video here…

 Home > Tyne & Wear > Sunderland > Blog: Plans For Sunderland Metro Extension To Washington